benoitc/gunicorn/docs/content/reference/settings.md

     See [blocking-os-fchmod](#blocking_os_fchmod) for more detailed information
     and a solution for avoiding this problem.

+### `buf_read_size`

+**Command line:** `--buf-read-size INT`

+**Default:** `1024`

+Buffer size for reading request data from the socket.

+This controls the block size used while buffering request bodies for ``wsgi.input``.
+Larger values can reduce Python loop overhead for large requests, while smaller values keep per-request buffering tighter.

+!!! note
+    Benchmarks show that, with WSGI workers, increased values up to 64 kB can improve bandwidth performance when transferring large bodies, typically larger than 5 MB.

+The value must be greater than zero.

 ### `user`

 **Command line:** `-u USER`, `--user USER`